-We Must Ensure that all Potentially Harmful Applications of Biotechnology are Adequately Regulated According to the Process used to Make them

-Previous NRC committees, including the recently completed one, have all concluded that some engineered organisms could be harmful to human health or the environment.
-And this possible harm includes newer engineering methods.
-It is not necessary for all, or most, or even many, engineered organisms to be harmful in order to justify mandatory, rigorous regulation.
+We Must Ensure that all Potentially Harmful Applications of Biotechnology are Adequately Regulated According to the Process used to Make them this possible harm includes newer engineering methods.
+It is not necessary for all or most, or even many, engineered organisms to be harmful in order to justify mandatory, rigorous regulation.
 One particularly harmful trait should be considered to be unacceptable.
 The most straightforward way to ensure that the regulatory agencies assess the risks of engineered organisms is by using the processes used to create them as a trigger for regulation.